- non-proper nouns that are used to refer to people instead of using their names.

-- not universally used - some people do not have pronouns and only use a proper name.
+- universally used - some people do not have pronouns and only use a proper name.

-- not universal - the way they are used in the English language is not necessarily how they are used in other languages; gendered grammar does not exist in some languages; some languages don't have an equivalent part of speech to the pronoun.
+- universal - the way they are used in the English language is not necessarily how they are used in other languages; gendered grammar does not exist in some languages; some languages don't have an equivalent part of speech to the pronoun.

 Using pronouns intentionally

-- Pronouns are the 2nd most widely-used way to which people refer to others (1st would be the proper name a person is known by).
+- Pronouns are a widely-used way in which people refer to others (second only to the proper name a person is known by).

 on business cards, nametags, email signatures and other university-branded items

 - In an ever-evolving world, the ways in which we introduce ourselves are changing.
 The systems we use to introduce ourselves should adapt, as well.

 - These items are often the gateway to a working relationship and if pronouns are not included on them, mistaken assumptions can negatively impact the development of the relationship.

 - Newspaper/TV reporters don’t routinely ask for pronouns, which leads to incorrect reporting when they get it wrong.
-Having items that display pronouns ensures the sharing of correct information, in addition to the correct spelling of a name and accurate job title.
+Having items that display pronouns ensures the sharing of correct information, in addition to the correct spelling of a proper name and accurate job title.